pamelag/amasym-webstore/README.md

 ##### Setup Instructions

-1. Install Go and Set GOPATH to amasym-webstore dir, for eg.
+1. Install Go and Set GOPATH to amaysim-webstore dir, for eg.
 ```
-    export GOPATH=$HOME/amasym-webstore
+    export GOPATH=$HOME/amaysim-webstore
 ```
 2. Open a terminal and type
 ```